A Minoan civilization was unheard of when archaeologists began their work on Crete in the late 19th Century.

 Whatever the initial cause of the decline of the palace society, from 1450 BC to 1100 BC the Mycenaeans ruled ancient Crete.
 They used Knossos as an administrative centre until about 1200 BC, when they abandoned it.

 Although the Minoan civilization had now come to an end, it left its mark on the inhabitants of Crete.
 Right up to the 3rd C BC the native Cretans kept their language and customs which they had inherited from the past.
 Even Homer refers to them in his Odyssey, and mentions how the true natives of Crete were proud of their past.

 These native Cretans have left behind some fascinating inscriptions.
 They remain fascinating because so far no one has been able to decipher them.
 These inscriptions have been found at Dreros and Praisos.
 A famous relic is the “Phaestos Disk”, a round clay disk which also remains a mystery.

 A new resource for all things Minoan: Minoan News

 Main places of interest

 No one who visits Crete should miss the main attraction of the Minoan civilization, which is the site at Knossos.
 Situated just to the south of Heraklion, the capital of Crete, Knossos is the most important of all the Minoan sites.
 Phaestos and Malia are lesser known but also well worth a visit.
 There are numerous small sites if you have a special interest in this ancient civilization.

 Recent discoveries have been made at the active archeology site of Kommos near the resort town of Matala, including ancient boat sheds that had not been previously identified.
-More at the Kommos site
+More information, photos and diagrams at the University of Toronto Kommos site

 In the spring of 2014 the Minoan Collection at the Heraklion Archaeological Museum re-opened after extensive remodeling.
 It is a “must see” as well.
 More on the Heraklion page